v3l0c1r4pt0r/mhz14a/README.md

 `--log=DEBUG` parameter.
 In case of crashes, coredumps are welcome and having program distribution with debugging symbols is encouraged, to allow better understanding of the problem.

+## Testing

+By default unit tests are switched off when build the program.
+For compilation and running, they require cmocka to be installed in system.
+Then one can reconfigure cmake by appending `-DENABLE_TESTS=ON` to cmake invokation in installation step.
+After that, compilation will also compile test programs, which can be run using `make test` command.

 ## License